Center for Dialectical and Cognitive Behavioral Therapies, LLC

-We normally conduct an evaluation that will last from 1 to 4 sessions.
-During this time, we can both decide if we are the best group to provide the services you need in order to meet your treatment goals.
-If psychotherapy is begun, we will usually schedule one 45-minute session (one appointment hour of 45 minutes duration) per week at a time we agree on, although some sessions may be longer or more frequent.
-Once an appointment hour is scheduled, you will be expected to pay a $75 fee if you do not attend unless you provide 48 hours advance notice of cancellation.
-It is important to note that insurance companies do not provide reimbursement for cancelled sessions.
+MEETINGS We normally conduct an evaluation that will last from 1 to 4 sessions.
+During this time, we can both decide if we are the best professional group to provide the services you need in order to meet your treatment goals.
+If psychotherapy is begun, we will usually schedule one 45-minute session (one appointment hour of 45 minutes duration) per week at a time we agree on, although some sessions may be of different duration or more frequent.
+If you do not attend a scheduled appointment hour, you will be responsible to pay for it unless you provide 24 hours advance notice of cancellation.
+It is important to note that insurance companies do not provide reimbursement for cancelled or missed sessions.
 If it is possible, we will try to find another time to reschedule the appointment.
 Group therapy sessions will be scheduled to last between 45 and 90 minutes.
 Usually, if there are 6 or more group members, the sessions will be scheduled for 60-90 minutes.

-Due to our work schedule, we are often not immediately available by telephone.
-While we are usually in our office between 8 AM and 6 PM, we probably will not answer the phone when we are with a patient.
+CONTACTING US Due to our work schedule, we are often not immediately available by telephone.
+While we are usually in our office between 9 AM and 6 PM, we probably will not answer the phone when we are with a patient.
 When we are unavailable, our telephone is answered by a machine that notifies us that a message has been left.
 We will make every effort to return your call on the same day you make it, with the exception of weekends and holidays.
 If you are difficult to reach, please inform us of some times when you will be available.
 If you are unable to reach us and feel that you can’t wait for us to return your call, contact your family physician or the nearest emergency room and ask for the psychologist or psychiatrist on call.
 If we will be unavailable for an extended time, we will provide you with the name of a colleague to contact, if necessary.
 We can also be contacted by email through cdcbt.com.
 If you do not want us to reply by email because someone else might read the reply, you must indicate this in the email.
-Although email we receive will be protected from outside readers and treated as “Psychotherapy Notes” (that is, not part of the Patient Health Information record as defined by HIPAA), we cannot insure that email received by you will be secure or that the transmission process will be secure.
-We encourage you to omit personally identifiable information in emails and if your email address makes you individually identifiable, that you are aware we cannot ensure its privacy either in transmission or at your end of the transmission.
-If we do not destroy them immediately after reading them, we will typically keep such items as Diary Cards, logs or homework assignments outside of your patient record as defined by HIPAA or consider them part of Therapy Notes which have a greater, but not unlimited degree of protection from scrutiny by outside agency (carefully read the HIPPA policy we provided if you are concerned about this).
+Although email we receive will be protected from outside readers and treated as “Psychotherapy Notes” (that is, not part of the Patient Health Information record as defined by HIPAA), we cannot ensure that digital communications (for example, email) received by you or sent by you will be secure or that the transmission process will be secure.
+We encourage you to omit personally identifiable information in digital communication and if your email address or phone number makes you individually identifiable, that you are aware we cannot ensure its privacy either in transmission or at your end of the transmission.
+If we do not destroy them immediately after reading them, we will typically keep such items as Diary Cards, logs or homework assignments outside of your patient record as defined by HIPAA or consider them part of Therapy Notes which have a greater, but not unlimited degree of protection from scrutiny by outside agency (carefully read the HIPPA policy if you are concerned about this).

 There are some situations where we are permitted or required to disclose information without either your consent or Authorization: